frankkopp/msfs_model_matching/README.md

 base_container is a model which is configured and has at least one mapping to a plane type code.
 If there are several liveries for an ICAO code, and a type code the liveries will be concatenated, so vPilot can choose randomly which to use.
+If metadata is missing, or a custom values are required the aircraft.cfg file can be added to the customData.txt config file.

 Example:
 - Livery for A320Neo for Lufthansa (DLH)